meltwater/mlabs-koa/docs/README.md

 #### `log`

 Object passed directly to the [logger] `createLogger` function.
+The `base` option will be merged with the standard Pino `base` defaults.
 The log level may be overridden with `LOG_LEVEL`.

-When not in development, these additional properties will be added:
+When not in development, these additional options will add properties to the `base` logger:

 - `env`: Adds `@env` to logs (override with `LOG_ENV`).
   Default: not included.